 Early settler children had lives that were very different from those of boys and girls today.
 Difficult work was a part of every day.
 In order to have enough food and clothing the entire family had to work hard.
 Boys and girls began to do chores as soon as they were able to walk and talk.
 Kids were expected to work.
 They didn't do the same things adults did, but they could weed, garden, tend cows, and ride horses.

 Children's days would begin at first light.
 They would go to the well, lay a fire, bring in wood, and boil water.
 The children would then milk the cows and collect eggs.
 Without electricity or running water, everyday chores took longer.
 Doing the laundry might take an entire day.
-And you'd never hear your parents demand that you take a bath every night!
+And they'd never hear their parents demand that they take a bath every night!
 Bathing didn't happen very often; putting together a bath was a big undertaking.
 Parents did strive to "maintain a sense of decorum," though.
 Children learned to cook, bake, make soap and candles, sew and spin.

 Officers' children were often the center of attention.
 The presence of the children helped to cheer up what was often a gloomy existence and helped in some cases to stave off depression.

 Children participated in the several amusements available at the frontier forts.
 These included fishing, berry picking, and horseback riding.
 They also enjoyed the theatricals and music performed by the soldiers.

 Some of the young boys liked playing soldier but this had its drawbacks because often playing soldier meant playing with black powder which caused injuries when mishandled.

 Primitive conditions, however, often took their toll.
 Many children died at frontier forts due to accident, diseases, and unhealthy environments.

 The overall experience of children at forts from their point of view was a positive one and apparently they did not experience in the doldrums and depression experienced by their elders.